 Debates always rage about whether to hire an internal sales force or outsource it to sales reps.
 This constant debate centers around the huge fixed costs in hiring a large sales staff while the equally painful motivation of sales reps.
 There are no easy answers to this dilemma.
 In making this decision, ask yourself the following questions:

 How Hard is the Sell?
 Sales training will be a critical part of any outsourcing decision.
 If your product requires a minimal amount of sales training, then it might make sense to outsource it.
 Products that require a significant amount of training will require proper training programs and constant attention.

 What’s the Sales Volume?
 Some sales channels are too small for a dedicated internal resource.
 These channels are ideal for reps if the amount of overhead is minimal.

 Does the Rep Firm Sell Similar Products?
 It’s always better to get experienced reps that know the customer base.
-This can be a doubled edged sword since they may also be selling your competitors products.
+This can be a doubled-edged sword since they may also be selling your competitor’s products.
 You will have to sort that out and see if there are any conflicts.

 How Will You Manage Them?
-It’s rare to fine a “fire and forget” rep firm.
+It’s rare to find a “fire and forget” rep firm.
 They need to be managed just like any other sales team.
 Figuring out who and how to manage them can make or break the relationship.

 What are the True Costs/Benefits of an Internal Team?
 Figuring out the true costs and benefits of an internal team will make the decision a little easier.
-Just don’t look at the costs but rather do a Return on Investment (ROI) calculation that takes into account costs, training and benefits.
+Just don’t look at the costs but rather do a Return on Investment (ROI) calculation that takes into account costs, training, and benefits.
 An internal team will be easier to motivate since they are directly under your control, so quantify that value.